estebanroseroo/Snake/README.md

 # snake
-Project developed in R to find the longest snake in a matrix
+Project developed in R to find the longest snake in a matrix.